h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 ###Introduction

 Distributed Random Forest (DRF) is a powerful classification and regression tool.
 When given a set of data, DRF generates a forest of classification (or regression) trees, rather than a single classification (or regression) tree.
 Each of these trees is a weak learner built on a subset of rows and columns.
 More trees will reduce the variance.
-The classification from each H2O tree can be thought of as a vote; the most votes determines the classification.
+Both classification and regression take the average prediction over all of their trees to make a final prediction, whether predicting for a class or numeric value (note: for a categorical response column, DRF maps factors  (e.g. 'dog', 'cat', 'mouse) in lexicographic order to a name lookup array with integer indices (e.g. 'cat ->0, 'dog' -> 1, 'mouse' ->2).

 The current version of DRF is fundamentally the same as in previous versions of H2O (same algorithmic steps, same histogramming techniques), with the exception of the following changes: